Commando-Brando/SecondBrain/Second_Brain/Books/SWE Guidebook/Chapter 1 SWE Career Fundamentals.md

 (Page 207)

 What are architecture documents?
-Documents that are for recording descisions made with little intent for feedback Popular kinds are:
+Documents that are for recording decisions made with little intent for feedback Popular kinds are:
 - ADR
 - C4 Model